The Writing Program

 Intro to Television Comedy Writing (7 weeks)

 This class is recommended for anyone just getting started in television writing.
 Students will be instructed in the basics of how to write both a spec script and a pilot script, forming a strong foundation for writing half-hour television comedies.
 The instructor brings years of professional experience to the table in guiding students to attain a better understanding of story, character, process, structure, and pitching — all elements critical to success in the field of television writing.
-The goal of this class is to get students to write either a spec script outline or a pilot pitch that they can write and workshop in Intermediate Television Comedy Writing.
+The goal of this class is to get students to write a spec script outline that will provide a foundation for either finishing a spec script or beginning a pilot script in the Intermediate Pilot and Spec class.
 Class Taught by Ed Lee.

 Intermediate Pilot and Spec (7 weeks)